 The second largest island in the Seychelles, Praslin has a rich history for being use as a pirates' lair and a stowaway for Arab merchants.
-Nowadays, Praslin is the go-to for a fantastic beach holiday and island retreat.
+Nowadays, Praslin is the go-to for a fantastic beach vacation and island retreat.
 I fell in love with the Seychelles the second I saw the sun rising over the islands through the camera under my plane when coming in to land, and that love only got stronger when I visited Praslin.
-Having lived in the stunning Seychelles archipelago for a month, I got to know the Seychelles incredibly well and here I've listed the best things to do and the great places to visit on a holiday to Praslin:
+Having lived in the stunning Seychelles archipelago for a month, I got to know the Seychelles incredibly well and here I've listed the best things to do and the great places to visit on a vacation to Praslin:

 1. Go to the beach

 One of the most attractive qualities of the Seychelles is its one-of-a-kind beaches, and Praslin's pristine beaches are some of the finest in the archipelago.
 For example, Anse Lazio, situated on the north-west corner of Praslin, is described by Lonely Planet as the ‘Best Beach on Praslin’ and has featured near the top of numerous ‘World’s Best Beaches’ lists.
 It is not hard to see why, as it is the quintessential Seychelles beach – white powder sands, swaying palm and takamaka trees, and of course the turquoise blue ocean.
 This beach is also one of my favourite snorkelling spots in the Seychelles, with “resident” turtles, huge shoals of colourful fish, and vibrant rare corals.
 At the end of this sensational beach is a quaint little ‘honesty bar’.
 Anse Lazio has spectacular views and there are few places in the world where I would rather sit with nothing but a refreshing beverage and my thoughts – it’s truly amazing.

 2. Spend the day strolling around Cote d’Or